janjusti/dppa/examples/example2-group.md

 Alignment groupAB-cons.fasta > groups-target.fasta done.
 ```

 In this example, "any sentence" is being used as *searchable keyphrase*.
-If there is any unrecognised amino acid (containing any symbol [not recognised by IUPAC](https://www.bioinformatics.org/sms2/iupac.html)) in any consensus sequence, DPPA will search for matching amino acids in original files.
+If there is any unrecognised amino acid (any symbol [not recognised by IUPAC](https://www.bioinformatics.org/sms2/iupac.html)) in any consensus sequence, DPPA will search for matching amino acids in original files.

 *e.g.*: an unrecognised amino acid (X, position 32) is found in `groupB_any_sentence` sequence.
-DCMA will look into `groupB.fasta` to check which amino acids X could be.
+DPPA will look into `groupB.fasta` to check which amino acids X could be.

 This feature works for any amount of levels, as long as the sequence's name containing an unrecognised amino acid has a searchable keyphrase settled.
 If there is not any other searchable sequence to check, this unrecognised amino acid will be considered as "pure" in `alerts`.